Maxi937/MyPersonalTrainer-Backend/Readme.md

 # **Description**

-Hapi/Node Backend for Beerconomy.
+Hapi/Node Backend for MyPersonalTrainer.
 Input validation & data sanitisation for connected mongo database.
 API's for using Beerconomy services.
 API to connect and get weather readings for locations.

 ## **URL**